POM: Prescription only medicine

 In patients with impairment of renal or hepatic function, responsiveness to clobazam and susceptibility to adverse effects are increased, and a dose reduction may be necessary.
-In long-term treatment renal and hepatic function must be checked regularly.
+In long term treatment renal and hepatic function must be checked regularly.
 Benzodiazepines are not indicated to treat patients with severe hepatic insufficiency as they may precipitate encephalopathy.

 • Perizam contains 2.3 mg of sodium per ml, equivalent to 0.12% of the WHO recommended maximum daily intake of 2g sodium for an adult.
 This should be taken into account by patients on a low sodium diet.

 • Sodium methyl parahydroxybenzoate and sodium propyl parahydroxybenzoate.
 These may cause an allergic reaction.
 This allergy may happen some time after starting the medicine.

 • Liquid Maltitol (E965) 0.3g in 1 ml.
 Patients with rare hereditary problems of fructose intolerance should not take this medicine.

 Concomitant consumption of alcohol can increase the bioavailability of clobazam by 50% (please refer to Section 5.2) and therefore increase the effects of clobazam e.g. sedation (please refer to section 4.5).